vintasoftware/health-app/README.md

 - Tailwind CSS for styling
 - Native-feeling animations and transitions

+### Headless hooks

+All communication with Medplum is done through headless hooks and the `ChatContext` provider.
+If you want to build your own chat app, you can use the same hooks from this project.
+Check out the files in the `/hooks` directory and the `ChatContext` in the `/contexts` directory.

 ### About Medplum

 [Medplum](https://www.medplum.com/) is an open-source, API-first EHR.
 Medplum makes it easy to build healthcare apps quickly with less code.
 Medplum supports self-hosting, and provides a hosted service.